xylo/highcharts-vaadin7/README.md

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
-That said, the following features are planned for upcoming releases:
-- ...

 ## Issue tracking